acbilson/chaos-content/plants/faith/from-solitude-through-surrender-to-compassion.md

 {{< notice type=quote short=true name="Henri Nouwen, The Way of the Heart, pg.
 12. Quoting Thomas Merton, Wisdom of the Desert, pg.
 23" >}}
 They knew that they were helpless to do any good for others as long as they floundered about in the wreckage.
 But once they got a foothold on solid ground, things were different.
 Then they had not only the power but even the obligation to pull the whole world to safety after them.
 {{< /notice >}}

+Elsewhere Nouwen confirms that {{< backref src="/stones/henri-nouwen/confrontation-with-suffering-does-not-lead-to-compassion" >}}.
+Therefore solitude, not exposure to suffering, is crucial to compassion.

 ### Rebuttal